sebrast/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD candidate in Economics at the European University Institute in Florence.
 My advisors are Evi Pappa and Leonardo Melosi.

 Currently, I am also a PhD Trainee in the Monetary Policy Strategy Division at the European Central Bank.

+My research interests include macroeconomics, monetary policy and applied macroeconometrics.